-Using a 4mm Allen key, undo and remove the two cap head screws (item 2) (one at each end) securing the bar handle (item 1) to the handle end caps (item 3).
-Withdraw the bar handle.
+- Using a 4mm Allen key, undo and remove the two cap head screws (one at each end) securing the bar handle to the handle end caps.
+Withdraw the bar handle. - Replacement is generally the reverse procedure to removal.
+Prior to re-fitting the two screws, apply a small quantity of Loctite 243 to the screw threads.